Mike at Too Many Mornings was corresponding with Nicky at We Work For Cheese when he acknowledged that he was bored.

-But then, because Mike is a good friend and has been kind enough to entertain Nicky with his tales (and the fact that he bears a striking resemblance to Antonio Banderas, not in his role as Zorro, but rather, in his role as Puss in Boots mainly because of his hat fetish), Nicky decided it was only fair to reciprocate, don her figurative fez and vest, and dance to the tune of the organ grinder.
+But then, because Mike is a good friend and has been kind enough to entertain Nicky with his tales (and the fact that he bears a striking resemblance to Antonio Banderas, not in his role as Zorro, but rather, his role as Puss in Boots mainly because of his fetish for hats), Nicky decided it was only fair to reciprocate, don her figurative fez and vest, and dance to the tune of the organ grinder.
 In other words, share a tale of tail.

 My dearest Mike,

 Once upon a time, there was a little girl named Nicky who loved football.
 Yes, even at such a young age, Nicky was not your typical girl.
 While her friends had posters of Shaun Cassidy in their rooms, Nicky had posters of football players in hers.

 It was the 70’s, the decade of the Dallas Cowboys and the Pittsburgh Steelers.